Sleaff/DangerDanger/README.md

 # DangerDanger
-My first game made in python all on my own.
+My first game made in python all on my own, using pygame.

 ## Description
-Top-down 2d survival
+Top-down 2d endless survival rpg